FaserF/Dell-Latitude-7490-EFI-macOS/README.md

 Thanks to all those that allowed me to find working configs (boy the trackpad was a fun one)

 ## Tested macOS version:
-macOS 12.7.3 Using latest OpenCore as of Feb 6, 2024
+macOS 14.7.0 Using latest OpenCore as of Sept 16, 2024

 ## System configuration
 - Intel Core i5-8650U